sourcegraph/about/blogposts/2021/continuous_delivery.md

 Main should always be releasable but that doesn’t mean every “releasable” PR is polished.
 Break feature work into multiple PRs that your team can then review and merge over days or weeks.

 The goal is to deliver continuous pieces of improvement rather than big chunks of functionality.
-Regularly sk yourself: “Can this work be broken down into smaller pieces?”
+Regularly ask yourself: “Can this work be broken down into smaller pieces?”
 The smaller the iteration, the better.

-At Sourcegraph, one way we make this easier is by using feature flags.
+At Sourcegraph, one way we make this easier is by using [feature flags](https://about.sourcegraph.com/podcast/ivar-egil-osthus/).
 Feature flags determine whether a piece of functionality is active or not.
 You can put work behind a feature flag that hides it until it’s ready for release.
 That way, it goes through your continuous integration pipeline that runs all your tests.
 You can continuously ship value without risking unnecessary exposure.

 The name of the game is compactness: you want a short feedback loop and a small scope of work.
 If something goes wrong after you ship a small change, then it’s easier to diagnose and fix.
 If you only ship big chunks of code, which could contain hundreds of files, then repair will be harder.